asobalife/zipcode-kml/README.md

 So I wrote a script that split the giant file to 32,768 separate files each named zip[zipcode].kml

-You can download the zip file, unzip it and upload the individual files to your web server (it has to be accecible from google).
+You can download the zip file, unzip it and upload the individual files to your web server (it has to be accessible from google).

 Have Fun!
 Tomer